-Pointed out by the author in the manga version of Ghost in the Shell.
+Pointed out by the author in Ghost in the Shell.
 He goes on to explain that this is why full-body prostheses, like those of Motoko Kusanagi (whose only remaining organic components are her brain and nervous system), are preferable.
-To clarify, the manga points out that if someone were to get, for example, his arm replaced with a prosthetic, his biological body would still be subject to the strain of muscle fibers tearing where the arm is connected if they lift too much weight.
-Full-body prosthetics on the other hand, have theoretically limitless strength (since it's now all a matter of technology), enabling them to jump huge distances (like how the Incredible Hulk does) and survive the impact of the landing (albiet the ground will take damage.)
+The manga points out that if someone were to get, for example, his arm replaced with a prosthetic, his biological body would still be subject to the strain of muscle fibers tearing where the arm is connected if they lift too much weight.
+Full-body prosthetics on the other hand have theoretically limitless strength (since it's now all a matter of technology), enabling them to jump huge distances (like how the Incredible Hulk does) and survive the impact of the landing (albeit the ground will take damage.)

 Alphonse, as a soul inhabiting a suit of metal armor, has the advantages of Nigh-Invulnerability, but also the drawbacks.
 His great weight serves to anchor him, but also hinders him.
 He is unable to eat or sleep... but also has no need to.
 He cannot feel pain... because he is completely numb.
 However, while an inability to feel without nerve endings makes sense, for some reason he can still see without eyeballs, hear without eardrums, speak without vocal cords, and even move without muscles or feeling and equilibrium required to coordinate movement.

-The manga does explain why he can still remember things without a brain his soul is still "connected" to his body and mind which is on the other side of the Gate (and still aging).
+It's eventually explained why he can still remember things without a brain: his soul is still "connected" to his body and mind which is on the other side of the Gate (and still aging).

 Al and the other animated armors can move without muscles because his soul is infused into the armor.
 During Ed's fight with Number 48, 48 shows Ed the blood seal on the inside of his helmet.
 After some fighting Ed knocks 48's head off and thinks he's won because the part of the armor the seal is on is no longer connected to the main body.
 However, it's revealed that he has another seal on the chest of his armor, but after Ed uses a variant of Scar's disintegration to destroy part of 48's armor, the severed torso with the seal is no longer able to move its legs or defend itself against Ed.